 Can I text 911 for emergency assistance?

-Access to 911 through text messaging is significantly limited across the United States, although efforts are underway to accept text messages at call centers nationwide.
-If you need emergency assistance, it is always best to call 911 from a landline or wireless phone.
+Calling 911 by sending a text message is increasing across the United States, and efforts are underway to receive text messages at call centers nationwide.
+If you need emergency assistance, it is always best to call 911 if you can, and text if you can’t.

-Even if text-to-911 services are available in your market, a voice call remains the best way to reach 911.
-If you send a text message to 911, and text-to-911 services are not available in your community, you should receive a bounceback message from the wireless provider telling you that the message was not delivered.
-Check here to see if text-to-911 services are available in your area.
+Even if text-to-911 services are available in your community, a voice call remains the best way to reach 911.
+If you send a text message to 911, but text-to-911 services are not available in your community, you should receive an immediate bounce-back message from the wireless provider telling you that the text message was not delivered.
+For more information about text-to-911 go to 911 quick facts

-What should I do if I acccidentally dial 911?
+What should I do if I accidentally dial 911?

 If you dial 911 by mistake, or if a child in your home dials 911 when no emergency exists, do not hang up – that could make 911 officials think that an emergency exists, and possibly send responders to your location.
 Instead, simply explain to the call-taker what happened.